 For Dawn, the keys to becoming a healthy eater involved finding nutrition habits that worked with her lifestyle and having the support of a health coach.
 As a result, Dawn no longer thinks about dieting.
 She is confident that the healthy habits she has learned are things she can do for a lifetime.

 Dawn has also learned to focus on healthy behaviors, such as eating well and being physically active, and not to focus so much on the number on the scale.
-She now realizes that the behaviors are what make her healthy, not the weight she is at.
+She now realizes that the behaviors are what make her healthy, not how much she weighs.

 "This time I have more of a sense that this is not just a diet.
 It's a health habit.
 I just feel like it's a part of my life now, and it's not something that I'm going to stop when the diet gets over."